LIRR derailment: More trains canceled for evening commute

-WEST SIDE, Manhattan (WABC) --A LIRR train that derailed over the weekend is disrupting some trains for the Monday commute.
+WEST SIDE, Manhattan (WABC) --A LIRR train that derailed over the weekend disrupted some trains for the Monday commute.

 The train derailed as it was moving through the West Side Yard on Saturday evening, leaving two cars in the middle of the train off the tracks.